Looking for a lesson plan, a general overview of Washington State History, or ways to teach with objects? We’ve got it, and we’ll be adding more.

-A number of Washington State Historical Society curriculum modules are undergoing improvement and will be reposted as soon as they become available.
-To help accommodate those students and teachers who have been using them for some time, we have made a limited number of lesson plans available for download on our Lesson Plans page.
+Many of our curriculum modules are undergoing improvement and will be reposted as soon as they become available.
+To accommodate those students and teachers who have been using them for some time, a limited number of lesson plans are available for download below under Lesson Plans.

 For additional resources and materials, we encourage you to check out Columbia Magazine’s excellent collection of articles associated with the various topics of our curriculum modules (such as Lewis and Clark, women’s suffrage, Chief Leschi, and railroads).

 This exhibition is an updated version of a project created in association with the Tacoma Civil Rights Project.
 It is written for middle school aged readers, but appropriate for many different audiences.